 Installation

-We start the container and tell docker to use the storage volume along with other start up options.
+Start the container and tell docker to use the storage volume along with other start up options.

 docker run -v storage:/storage -p 4040:4040 -e ACME=false registry.cradlecms.com/cradle-cms:latest

 Check the installation by navigating to https://localhost:4040 and login to Admin at /admin.
 The default username is admin, and password is admin password.
-You can change that by providing -e ADMIN_USER="" and `-e ADMIN_PASS=""` when installing.
+You can change that by providing -e ADMIN_USER='' and -e ADMIN_PASS='' when installing.

-To start cradle-cms without automatic
+To start the server without automatic

 Update